lebo309/weighted_least_squares_wls/README.md

 # weighted_least_squares_wls

-Analysis and comparison of Weighted Least Squares (WLS) and Ordinary Least Squares (OLS).
+Weighted Least Squares (WLS) and Ordinary Least Squares (OLS).
 Covers heteroscedasticity, Feasible WLS, Huber robust regression, and validates methods with a Monte Carlo simulation

 ## Overview
 This project presents an in-depth analysis of **Weighted Least Squares (WLS)** regression, comparing it with **Ordinary Least Squares (OLS)** and alternative estimation methods in the presence of heteroscedasticity.
 Through systematic implementation, diagnostic evaluation, and empirical validation, this project provides a comprehensive understanding of regression techniques for heteroscedastic data.